How to control Outlook AutoDiscover by using Group Policy

 To deploy the custom Group Policy template to control the behavior of the Outlook AutoDiscover feature, follow these steps:

 Download and extract the custom Group Policy template for your version of Outlook from the Microsoft Download Center:

-Copy the .adm file that you downloaded in step 1 to your domain controller:
+Copy the .adm or .admx file that you downloaded in step 1 to your domain controller:

-The steps to add the .adm file to a domain controller vary, depending on the version of Windows that you are running.
+The steps to add the .adm or .admx file to a domain controller vary, depending on the version of Windows that you're running.
 Also, because you may be applying the policy to an organizational unit (OU) and not to the whole domain, the steps may vary in this aspect of applying a policy.
 Therefore, check your Windows documentation for more information.

-Under User Configuration, expand Classic Administrative Templates (ADM) to locate the policy node for your template.
+Under User Configuration, expand Classic Administrative Templates (ADM) or XML‑based administrative template (ADMX) to locate the policy node for your template.

 To configure the AutoDiscover feature, find the Exchange node.
 In the Exchange node, select the AutoDiscover node.
 Double-click the AutoDiscover policy setting in the details pane.

 In the dialog box for the policy setting, select Enabled to enable the policy.